Alfredoeb9/Fitness-App-FrontEnd/README.md

     [x] - Make mobile more appealing (current)
     [x] - Have a unique landing page
     [x] - Fix the profile page to edit users.
+    []  - (Bug)Fix Toastify when user deletes workout and or creates new workout